JDeakin25/Milestones-Project-1-P3/README.md

 I've made extensive use of the current Bootstrap Library (5.3) to assist with layout, spacing and components within the site.
 Due to the volume of information in the Food & Drink and Gifts & Stalls areas I chose to use the Tabs Bootstrap element.
 This made the user experience better when browsing all of the various details available on the supplier tab panels.
 I also made use of the Accordion Bootstrap element to help condense the content within the FAQs section, to again help create a positive site user experience.

 ## TESTING

+During the development process I made sure to refer back to my user stories and owner goals, ensuring the purpose of the site was in focus at all times.
+I made sure to review user stories and ensure any supporting facilities in place, such as anchor links and form submission buttons were all functioning as intended.
+Several friends and family members were invited to test the site and no issues were raised, except for preferences around the colour palette, which were taken into consideration.

+When testing the forms all performed as expected during desktop device testing, however when testing on mobile devices using the Firefox browser the form does not prompt users to enter their details when submitting an empty form.
+Whilst the form does not submit with empty fields as intended, the issue of not prompting the user formally to complete all fields will be addressed in future development.

+Browser compatibility tests were carried out using and showed no issues or errors:

+- Chrome
+- Firefox
+- Safari
+- DuckDuckGo

+When assessing the site against formal criteria I have achieved the following results detailed in the tables below:

 ### User Stories